bdestombe/python-flopy-parser/README.md

 $ flopymetascript --outbytesfile output.zip --inbytesfile input.zip --logfile log.txt
 ```
 input.zip is a zip-file that contains MODFLOW input files and a single .nam file.
 Its content is processed and
 written to output.zip.
-Some logging is written to log.txt
+Some logging is written to log.txt.
+The `$`-sign should be omitted, and only refers to that the command is to be entered in the bash-commandline.

 ## Using pipes
 ```bash